 1. Norovirus

-This highly contagious virus is often called a “stomach bug” but isn’t related to the virus that causes the flu.
+This highly contagious virus is often called the “stomach flu” but isn’t related to Influenza.
 It spreads through direct contact with infected individuals, by touching contaminated surfaces, and by consuming food that’s been contaminated.
 Around 21 million people are infected with it each year.

 2. Salmonella